Table of Contents

 Turmeric paste is applied to the skin of the bride and groom before marriage in some parts of India, Bangladesh, and Pakistan, where it is believed to make the skin glow and keep harmful bacteria away from the body.
 Turmeric is currently used in the formulation of several sunscreens.
 Several multinational companies are involved in making face creams based on turmeric.

 Turmeric is also used as a cholagogue (cholagogue means a medicinal agent used to promote the discharge of bile from the digestive system), stimulating bile production in the liver and encouraging excretion of bile via the gallbladder, which improves the body’s ability to digest fats.
-Sometimes, turmeric mixed with milk or water is taken to treat intestinal disorders as well as colds and sore throats.
+Sometimes, turmeric mixed with milk or water and is taken to treat intestinal disorders as well as colds and sore throats.

 Turmeric in Modern Medicine